 Every second row is planted with only Male plants.
-The male plants are spaced out (alternate bays) to reduce vigour.
+The male plants may be spaced out (alternate bays).
 This is most effective with narrower rows (3-4m).
 This configuration can be very labour efficient as the males are trained along the leader wire and do not take up much canopy space within the bay.
 It allows every female plant to be in close proximity to a male.